 My on-line dictionary says that circumspectly means to walk in a cagey manner.
 I doubt if a dozen people in my church knew what the word circumspectly meant, yet they recited it.
 I am not so sure that I want to walk in a cagey manner in the world.

 “to be just in our dealings, faithful in our engagements, and exemplary in our deportment”

 Remember folks, you are agreeing to keep this covenant.
 Next time you take that extra buck as an income tax deduction you broke the covenant, next time you tell someone you will do something and you don't, or you fail to show up for something, you broke the covenant.
 The next time you tell someone something that you should not have, you broke the covenant that you made to God and the church.

 “to avoid all tattling, backbiting, and excessive anger”

-They want me to avoid things that will stop in local churches about as soon as hell freezes over?
-If I avoided all of these things, I would have to stop attending.
+They want me to avoid things that will stop in local churches about as soon as hell freezes over??
+If I avoided all of these things, I would have to stop going to the church.

 ‘to abstain from the sale of, and use of, destructive drugs or intoxicating drinks as a beverage: to shun pornography; to be zealous in our efforts to advance the Kingdom of our Savior.”

 Find in the Bible were I cannot sell or use alcohol as a beverage?
 This is a man made doctrine made up by control freaks.
 Almost all of the Church allowed use of alcohol in the past and most in the Church still allow it in the present.
 Even in this denomination many say one thing and do another in their homes and clubs.